-Creating effective high school learning communities that provide rigor and relevance to students is critical to the development of a highly skilled Florida workforce.
+Creating effective high school learning communities that provide rigor and relevance to students are critical to the development a highly skilled Florida workforce.
 As Florida looks for ways to improve the social and economic welfare of its citizens, this report recommends the development of more effective high schools and better connections between the K-12 and postsecondary sectors.
-By overcoming several critical barriers to success - readiness in fundamental skills, readiness for career and professional education, the lack of meaningful career guidance, and the size of the learning community - the Council seeks to improve the fundamental skills and career/postsecondary readiness of its K-12 population, providing students with the tools to make a choice to pursue immediate employment following high school graduation, a technical certificate/degree at a technical center or community college, or a bachelor's degree at a community.
+By overcoming several critical barriers to success - readiness in fundamental skills, readiness for postsecondary education, the lack of meaningful career guidance, and the size of the learning community - the Council seeks to improve the fundamental skills and career/postsecondary readiness of its K-12 population, providing students with the tools to make a choice to pursue a college credential or immediate employment following high school graduation.

-The K-12 system should provide the following elements to assist in the successful transition of students to careers:
+The K-12 system should provide the following elements to assist in the successful transition of students to postsecondary education and careers:

-- □ A small learning community - □ High standards for all students "All Means All" - □ A rigorous and relevant curriculum - Effective and extensive career guidance and counseling
+- □ A small learning community - ☐ High standards for all students "All Means All" - □ A rigorous and relevant curriculum - □ Effective and extensive career guidance and counseling

-The Council believes "Career and Professional Academies" (CAP Academies) provide a comprehensive solution for many of the challenges faced in creating a high quality high school experience.
+The Council believes "Career and Professional Academies" (CAP Academies) provide a comprehensive solution for many of the challenges faced in created a high quality high school experience.
 However, regardless of a student's willingness or ability to participate in an academy, Florida must focus on providing the rigorous curriculum, necessary for attaining the education and skills for high wage, high skill employment, to all of its students.

 In addition to the issues discussed in this report, the Council also understands many Florida citizens who have already exited the K-12 system have education and training needs.
 Serving these populations requires continuing support for adult education and exploration of new models to serve recent high school dropouts.
-As the Council examined best practices, one of the programs developed by Denmark in their education reform stood out.
+As the Council examined best practices, one of the program developed by Denmark in their education reform stood out.
 The Danish "production school" model may serve as an example of a program that combines the attainment of basic skills and specific career skills in a single model.

 To reach the goal of all students graduating from high school fully capable of choosing among various outcomes for success, the Council strongly recommends the path outlined in this report.
-The challenge is great with over half of Florida's ninth grade students not adequately prepared to be successful and meet the needs of the state's economy; yet, the opportunity is there.
+The challenge is great - with over half of Florida's ninth grade students not adequately prepared to be successful and meet the needs of the state's economy.
+Yet, the opportunity is there.
 A career and professional education system with a greater focus of attention and resources is the main catalyst for significant improvement on the road to successfully achieving this goal.